-Assume that you are building a hotel project and two activities wall cladding and painting have Finish-to-Start relationship.
-When you are about to finish the cladding works of the first floor, you start the painting works without waiting all the cladding works are completed.
+Assume that you are building a hotel project and two activities wall cladding and painting have a Finish-to-Start relationship.
+When you are about to finish the cladding works on the first floor, you start the painting works without waiting all the cladding works are completed.

 What is Lag Time ?